 Your sound system can be set to turn off after a preset time has elapsed.
+The sleep timer can be set while the sound system is in Standby or whilst in use.
 The sleep timer setting can be adjusted between 15 and 120 minutes in 15 minute increments.